official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 137. Sir Richard reported that his team had told the US that the UK legal position would need to be clarified before the UK could become engaged.

-44 Manuscript comments on Letter Plumbly to Jay, 27 February 2002, ‘Iraq’.
+[^44]: Manuscript comments on Letter Plumbly to Jay, 27 February 2002, ‘Iraq’.
-45 Letter C to Manning, 26 February 2002, ‘US Policy on Iraq’.
+[^45]: Letter C to Manning, 26 February 2002, ‘US Policy on Iraq’.

 410

-The Report of the Iraq Inquiry138.
-Sir David Manning sent the letter to Mr Blair, commenting:
+138. Sir David Manning sent the letter to Mr Blair, commenting:

 “Interesting account of the latest US thinking.
-Much as expected: […]”46
+Much as expected: […]”[^46]

 139. Mr Blair replied:

-“I still don’t see how the military option will work, but I guess there will be an answer.”47
+“I still don’t see how the military option will work, but I guess there will be an answer.”[^47]

 140. Sir Richard Dearlove’s letter was also shown to Mr Straw and Sir Richard Wilson.

 141. Sir Richard Dearlove briefed Mr Gordon Brown, Chancellor of the Exchequer, on 4 March.
-The discussion included the possibility of the US taking “serious military action” in the autumn.48
+The discussion included the possibility of the US taking “serious military action” in the autumn.[^48]

-142. In his memoir, published in 2007, Mr George Tenet, the Director of Central Intelligence, described how the Central Intelligence Agency (CIA) had concluded that American “boots on the ground” would be needed to remove Saddam Hussein.49
+142. In his memoir, published in 2007, Mr George Tenet, the Director of Central Intelligence, described how the Central Intelligence Agency (CIA) had concluded that American “boots on the ground” would be needed to remove Saddam Hussein.[^49]

 143. Mr Tenet recorded that a new Head of the Iraq Operations Group inside the CIA Directorate of Operations had been appointed in August 2001 who had: